hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/writings_poems/820_an_interesting_correspondence.md

-In the present correspondence the Swami is seen in a new light, playful and intensely human, yet keyed to the central theme of his life, Brahmajnâna.
+In the present correspondence the Swami is seen in a new light, playful and intensely human, yet keyed to the central theme of his life, Brahmajnāna.
 The first letter was written from New York, 15th February 1895 — *Ed*.)

 Now Sister Mary,